dowoge/strafes-net-clients/README.md

 # strafes-net-clients

-Generated clients via the Swagger UI Editor.
+Generated clients via the Swagger UI Editor for the StrafesNET API; https://api.strafes.net/

 This does not contain all of the supported langauges in the Swagger UI generated clients.
 For more languages, go to https://editor.swagger.io/.